SoMuchForSubtlety/f1viewer/README.md

 If you have ideas for more variables feel free to open an issue.

 **Tip**: To get Windows commands like `echo`, `dir`, etc. to work, you'll need to prepend them with `"cmd", "/C"`, so for example `["echo", "hello"]` turns into `["cmd", "/C", "echo", "hello"]`

+## Logs
+By default F1viewer saves all info and error messages to log files.
+Under Windows and macOS they are save in the same directory as the config file, on Linux they are saved to `$HOME/.local/share/f1viewer/`.
+The log folder can be changed in the config.
+Logs can also be turned off completely.